ddremund/PBC-Chicago-Capstone-2015/Capstone/writeup.md

 ##### Application Updates

 We will modify the existing python web application to expose our new search functionality.
 First we create a new Jinja template to provide the UI for search.
+This template provides a table for the search results as well as a sidebar for further filtering quantity of a product purchased.

 ###### search_receipts.jinja2
 ```jinja